awsdocs/aws-codecommit-user-guide/doc_source/integ-cloudtrail.md

 When CloudTrail logging is enabled in your AWS account, API calls made to CodeCommit actions are tracked in CloudTrail log files, where they are written with other AWS service records\.
 CloudTrail determines when to create and write to a new file based on a time period and file size\.

-All CodeCommit actions are logged by CloudTrail, including some \(such as `GetObjectIdentifier`\) that are not currently documented in the [AWS CodeCommit API Reference](https://docs.aws.amazon.com/codecommit/latest/APIReference/) but are instead referenced as access permissions and documented in [CodeCommit Permissions Reference](auth-and-access-control-permissions-reference.md)\.
+All CodeCommit actions are logged by CloudTrail, including some \(such as `GetObjectIdentifier`\) that are not currently documented in the [AWS CodeCommit API Reference](https://docs.aws.amazon.com/codecommit/latest/APIReference/) but are instead referenced as access permissions and documented in [CodeCommit permissions reference](auth-and-access-control-permissions-reference.md)\.
 For example, calls to the `ListRepositories` \(in the AWS CLI, `aws codecommit list-repositories`\), `CreateRepository` \(`aws codecommit create-repository`\) and `PutRepositoryTriggers` \(`aws codecommit put-repository-triggers`\) actions generate entries in the CloudTrail log files, as well as Git client calls to `GitPull` and `GitPush`\.
 In addition, if you have a CodeCommit repository configured as a source for a pipeline in CodePipeline, you will see calls to CodeCommit access permission actions such as `UploadArchive` from CodePipeline\.
 Since CodeCommit uses AWS Key Management Service to encrypt and decrypt repositories, you will also see calls from CodeCommit to `Encrypt` and `Decrypt` actions from AWS KMS in CloudTrail logs\.

 Every log entry contains information about who generated the request\.
 The user identity information in the log entry helps you determine the following:
 + Whether the request was made with root or IAM user credentials